bennyschmidt/ragdoll/README.md

 ## Custom personas

-Want to go beyond Arthas?
 You can create a custom persona for just about anyone as long as there's an online knowledgebase to point to.

 See [personas.md](./personas.md).